jwzhanggy/Graph_Toolformer/demo/README.md

-## Source code of the Graph-Toolformer Framework Demo for various graph reasoning Tasks.
+# Source code of the Graph-Toolformer Framework Demo for various graph reasoning Tasks.

+The demo code folder contains three sub_folders organized as follows:
+./demo
+./demo/graph_datasets
+./demo/koala
+./demo/src

+The src folder is uploaded to github, and the remaining two folders are too big and can be downloaded with the URL provided as follows.

 ## Graph Datasets used in Graph-Toolformer
 (Download URL: https://drive.google.com/file/d/1lC23j9RYMb44JRJybxIpUtxuQ2lW58n_/view?usp=sharing)

+ABout 15 different graph datasets are used and studied in graph-toolformer in the current version, which include

 - Graph Property Reasoning Dataset: GPR
 - Bibliographic Network Datasets: Cora, Pubmed, Citeseer